-Enable or disable the onboard IDE in the Integrated Peripherals submenu ("OnChip IDE Device" field) of the BIOS.
+Enable or disable the onboard primary or secondary IDE in the Integrated Peripherals submenu ("OnChip IDE Device" field) of the BIOS.
 Refer to chapter 3 for more information.

 2.6.7 IrDA Connector

 Connect the cable connector from your CIR/IR module to the CIR connector (J24) or IR connector (J8).